Trader’s Notebook

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures remained in the 5790s and 5780s during the session, with a brief dip into the 5770s.
+The S&P 500 futures rose early in the session and then resumed its decline, reaching into the 5860s.

 9:35 a.m.
 New York time